SalomePlatform/smesh/src/Tools/YamsPlug/doc/editHypo.rst

 How to save MeshGems-SurfOpt Parameters
 ===========================

-MeshGems-SurfOpt hypothesis is not meshing hypothesis for Salome, but hypothesis for yams.
+MeshGems-SurfOpt hypothesis is not a meshing hypothesis for Salome, but an hypothesis for MeshGems-SurfOpt.
 The current set of parameters is automatically written in the salome study object browser when you run computation.

 Theses parameters could also be stored in a special file.
-Default file is $HOME/.yams.dat.
+Default file is $HOME/.MGSurfOpt.dat.
 This ASCII file is appended, and never cleaned.

 In frame "Plug-in Generic Options":